Zapper-fi/protocol/src/pages/agents.md

   """
   mimeType: String
   url(
+    """
-    """Deprecated, use `width` or the predefined field sizes"""
+    Deprecated, use `width` or the predefined field sizes
+    """
     input: ImageUrlInput
     width: Int
     format: ImageFormat
   ): String!

+  """
-  """Returns a link of the image 100px wide"""
+  Returns a link of the image 100px wide
+  """
   thumbnail: String!

+  """
-  """Returns a link of the image 250px wide"""
+  Returns a link of the image 250px wide
+  """
   medium: String!

+  """
-  """Returns a link of the image 500px wide"""
+  Returns a link of the image 500px wide
+  """
   large: String!

+  """
-  """Returns a link of the original image"""
+  Returns a link of the original image
+  """
   original: String!
 }